 “Ōi! Ōi!”
-The print master Hokusai would call across the workshop to his daughter Eijo. “ōi, ōi, oyaji dono” what’s up old man? she would reply.* Eijo was the first child born to the great Edo printmaker Katsushika Hokusai’s second wife, and like her older sisters Mijo and Tatsu she was brought up in the studio, where tradition dictated they assist in the family business until they married.
+The print master Hokusai called across the workshop to his daughter Eijo. “ōi, ōi, oyaji dono” what’s up old man?* Eijo was the first child born to the great Edo printmaker Katsushika Hokusai’s second wife, and like her older sisters Mijo and Tatsu she was brought up in the studio, where tradition dictated they assist in the family business until they married.
 But for Eijo, drafting the elegant courtesans, musicians, and warriors that populated Japan’s famous ukiyo-e prints was more than duty, it became her life’s work.

-As expected from a young Japanese woman in the early 19th century, Eijo was married in her early 20’s to a young shopkeeper turned artist named Tsutsumi Tōmei.
+As expected from a young Japanese woman in the early 19th century, Eijo was married in her early 20s to the young shopkeeper turned artist Tsutsumi Tōmei.
 But her husbands artwork was devastatingly poor and apparently Eijo was none too subtle in her criticism.
-After just three years, Ei had divorced Tōmei and returned to her father’s studio, to work the brush once again, and with the poetic aim of becoming a Xian sage—an immortal soul set apart from the chaotic world of men.
+After three years, Ei had divorced Tōmei and returned to her father’s studio, to work the brush once again, and with the poetic aim of becoming a Xian sage—an immortal soul set apart from the chaotic world of men.

-It would have been a welcome reunion.
+It was a welcome reunion.
 Eijo’s sister Mijo had died shortly after her marriage to Shigenobu, one of Hokusai’s students, and Tatsu had died in her twenties, leaving Eijo the last of his children to share the family trade.
-Hokusai was turning 60, and changed his artist name to ‘Iitsu’ during this period, and in a move that seems to capture her sly humor, Eijo gave herself the artist name of Oi.
+Hokusai was turning 60, and changed his artist name to ‘Iitsu’ during this period, and in a move that captures her sly humor, Eijo gave herself the artist name of Oi.
 The two worked obsessively, ignoring housework, buying ready-to-eat meals at local markets, taking breaks only for the old master to fall asleep under his heated kotatsu table, and for Eijo to smoke her long pipe.
-Shortly after her return, Hokusai seems to have suffered the first of a number of paralytic ‘palsies’ that would plague him for the rest of his life.
-Eijo cared for her father during these periods, and for art historians this begs a fascinating question: to keep the studio open, did Eijo produce work under Hokusai’s name?
+Shortly after her return, Hokusai suffered the first of a number of paralytic ‘palsies’ that plagued him for the rest of his life.
+Eijo cared for her father during these periods, and for historians this begs a fascinating question: to keep the studio open, did Eijo produce work under Hokusai’s name?

-In her day, Eijo was known as an accomplished artist in her own right.
-Fellow ukiyo-e artist Keisai Eisen said she was “skilled at drawing, and following her father has become a professional artist while acquiring a reputation as a talented painter.”
+Eijo was known by her fellow artists as accomplished in her own right.
+Ukiyo-e artist Keisai Eisen said she was “skilled at drawing, and following her father has become a professional artist while acquiring a reputation as a talented painter.”
 And Hokusai himself preferred Eijo’s bijin-ga, paintings of beautiful women, to his own, saying “The bijin-ga I paint myself are no match for Oi’s.”
-The are only a few known artworks that bear her signature, Oi Eijo hitsu, but they are striking, clever, and subtle—from the surreal horror of general Guan Yu receiving a bloody operation while playing a game of go, to the quiet inversion of the Three Women playing Musicial Instruments, where she inverted tradition by facing the central figure away from the viewer.
-So, we have a skilled artist, who spend decades in the workshop, yet to whom less than a dozen artworks are currently attributed?
+The are only a few known artworks that bear her signature, Oi Eijo hitsu, but they are striking, clever, and subtle—from the surreal horror of general Guan Yu receiving a bloody operation while playing a game of go, to the quiet inversion of the Three Women playing Musical Instruments, where she inverted tradition by facing the central figure away from the viewer.
+We have a skilled artist, who spent decades in the workshop, yet to whom less than a dozen artworks are currently attributed?
 As Katherine Govier, writer of a number of essays on Oi and a fictionalized biography puts it “What was Oi doing all her life in the studio, if not creating art?”